 Gross margin is the average margin as a percentage of revenue over the eight-year forecast period.
 It is based on the current sales margin.

-The long term growth rates used are consistent with the forecasts included in industry reports.
-The discount rates used are pre-tax and reflect specific risks relating to the relevant operating segments.
+The long term growth rate of revenue used is consistent with the industry outlook.
+The discount rate used is pre-tax and reflects specific risks relating to the relevant operating segments.